kyma-project/telemetry-manager/docs/user/03-traces.md

 ## Kyma Components with tracing capabilities

 Kyma bundles several modules which are potentially involved in user flows.
 Applications involved in a distributed trace must propagate the trace context to keep the trace complete.
-Optionally, they can enrich the trace with custom spans which requires reporting them to the backend.
+Optionally, they can enrich the trace with custom spans, which requires reporting them to the backend.

 ### Istio

-The Istio module is a crucial enabler in distributed tracing as it provides [ingress gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/) where usually external requests enter the cluster scope and are enriched with trace context if it hasn't happened yet.
-Furthermore, every component being part of the Istio Service Mesh is running an Istio proxy, which propagates the context properly but also creates span data.
-Having Istio tracing activated and doing trace propagation in your application already ensures that you will get a complete picture of a trace, as every component will automatically contribute span data.
+The Istio module is crucial in distributed tracing because it provides the [ingress gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/).
+Usually, this is where external requests enter the cluster scope and are enriched with trace context if it hasn't happened yet.
+Furthermore, every component that's part of the Istio Service Mesh runs an Istio proxy, which propagates the context properly but also creates span data.
+If Istio tracing is activated and taking care of trace propagation in your application, you get a complete picture of a trace, because every component automatically contributes span data.
 Also, Istio tracing is pre-configured to be based on the vendor-neutral [w3c-tracecontext](https://www.w3.org/TR/trace-context/) protocol.

 >**CAUTION:** The provided Istio feature uses an API in alpha state, which may change in future releases.

 The Istio module is configured with an [extension provider](https://istio.io/latest/docs/tasks/observability/telemetry/) called `kyma-traces`.
-The provider can be activated on the global mesh level using the Istio [Telemetry API](https://istio.io/latest/docs/reference/config/telemetry/#Tracing) by placing a resource to the istio-system namespace like that:
+To activate the provider on the global mesh level using the Istio [Telemetry API](https://istio.io/latest/docs/reference/config/telemetry/#Tracing), place a resource to the `istio-system` Namespace.

+The following example configures all Istio proxies with the `kyma-traces` extension provider, which, by default, reports span data to the trace gateway of the Telemetry module.
+:

 ```yaml
 apiVersion: telemetry.istio.io/v1alpha1